After a busy year, your workspace may need a refresh.

 According to research by the International Data Corporation, an unkempt desk can lead to hours of lost time and add stress to a workday.
 And, in contrast, an organized desk can lead to generally feeling better at and about your work.

-To help you get your desk on track for improved focus and efficiency, we’re providing you with some tips and insights for enhancing your workspace for the better.
+To help you get your desk on track for improved focus and efficiency, we’re providing you with some tips and insights for designing a better, healthier workspace.

 Organize personal spaces

 Organizing your desk area can make you feel better and more confident when starting your day, leading to better productivity overall.
 So what are some improvements that you could make to your desk?

 1. Sort your hardcopies and supplies into storage containers